 Module M32

 Semester 7

 Duration of module 1 semester

 Type of module compulsory

-Courses included in the module n/a
+Courses included in n/a

+the module Try C

 How frequently is the module offered Each semester

 Admission requirements All ECTS credits from semesters 1-3 and successful completion of 140 ECTS in total.

 Level Bachelor

 Transferability of the module The Bachelor Thesis is only open for IB students

-Responsible Prof. Dr. Marlene Ferencz
+Responsible Prof. Dr. Anna Goeddeke

+professor/ Office: 5-112, Tel.: 07121 271 3102

-professor/ module coordinator Marlene.Ferencz@reutlingen-unviersity.de
+module coordinator anna.goeddeke@reutlingen-unviersity.de

 Name of lecturer For contact details, see ESB website.
 All professors of the IB programme

 Language of instruction Language of thesis is English or other language to be defined by supervisor.

 Credits (ECTS) 12

 Total workload 360 hours (360 hours of independent study)

 Contact hours per week (SWS) n/a

 Examination/ type of assessment Submit (at the Studienservice Center) two tightly-bound hard copies (no binding spines) as well as a Word and a pdf document on a data storage medium (e.g. CD-ROM or USB drive in a pocket that is attached to the inside back part of the thesis).
 The Bachelor thesis should consist of not more than 7,000 words (main body) and should generally follow the structure of a research paper.
 A thesis may deviate from this in agreement with the first supervisor.
 For further details, please refer to the most recent Implementation Provisions (to be found on RELAX under "General Documents".

-Weighting of grade within programme 12/157
+Weighting of grade 12/157

+within programme The backeler thesis provides students with the apportunity by working in

 Learning outcomes The bachelor thesis provides students with the opportunity - by working indepth within a limited subject area -to independently show and demonstrate their ability to

 formulate a business-related research topic;

 select and review relevant literature;

-present and discuss hypotheses in a well-structured, clear and compre- hensive way.

-- conduct analyses;
+conduct analyses;

-- · make critical evaluations;

-- · identify implications of the research results;

-- · advance state-of-the-art research:

-- contribute to the discussion in the international business and research community.
+- make critical evaluations; - advance state-of-the-art research; - contribute to the discussion in the international business and research community; and - present and discuss hypotheses in a well-structured, clear and comprehensive way.